-Fire Safety Information

-Management: Fire strategy to be devised following the fire risk assessment.
+Fire Safety Information Management: Fire strategy to be devised following the fire risk assessment.
 Marshals to be appointed each day.
 Smoking: No smoking indoors or within enclosed spaces.
-Staff must use designated smoking areas

-Fire Exits: The venue has four fire exits in the four corners of the venue.
-Additional exit capacity can

-be achieved via the ramps between levels of the structure.
-Exit door and routes to be

-checked daily by the operations manager and maintained as necessary.

-Fire Retardancy: All materials supplied carry flame retardant certification, or will be treated with a suitable

-flame retardant product

-Schedule of firefighting Fire-fighting media will be provided as required by the fire risk assessment which is to be

-equipment: carried out.

-A KNOW YOUR FIRE EXTINGUIGHED CODE

-KNOW YOUR FIRE EXTINGUISHER CODE

-CO2 DRY POWDER AFFF FOAM WATER VAPOURISING LIQUIDS

-For use on: A row use on: Mood, Paper Wood, Paper

-A and Tecrolles A and Tecrolles A and Tecrolles

-Forcuse one September Septem

-CONSTRUCTOR Wood Deser

-and Textiles Price Equipment Uquids Files

-Co NOT TOTAL DE LOS LOS CONTROL DE L

-Fire alarms and A suitable fire detection system will be installed to the specification as determined by the

-emergency lighting fire risk assessment.

-Emergency lighting to be fitted to all exit routes and at final exits doors to allow staff and

-customers to exit safely.

-customers to exit safely.
+Staff must use designated smoking areas Fire Exits: The venue has four fire exits in the four corners of the venue.
+Additional exit capacity can be achieved via the ramps between levels of the structure.
+Exit door and routes to be checked daily by the operations manager and maintained as necessary.
+Fire Retardancy: All materials supplied carry flame retardant certification, or will be treated with a suitable flame retardant product Schedule of firefighting Fire-fighting media will be provided as required by the fire risk assessment which is to be equipment: carried out.
+KNOW YOUR FIRE EXTINGUISHER CODE CO2 DRY POWDER AFFF FOAM WATER VAPOURISING LIQUIDS Anon use on: Anon use on: Your plane use on: Your plane You finance Anon use on: Your plane You finance Anon use on: You finance A FOR USE ONE SOURCE STATE OF THE RESIDENCE SOURCE Live Betrives Liquide CONDITUDE ON: WOOD, Figure WOOD, Figure Consciuse DO NOT USE ON: WOOD, Figure Consciuse DO NOT USE ON: September Consciuse DO NOT A FOR USE ON: DO NOT USE ON: DO NOT USE ON: Use in a Use Fire alarms and A suitable fire detection system will be installed to the specification as determined by the emergency lighting fire risk assessment.
+Emergency lighting to be fitted to all exit routes and at final exits doors to allow staff and customers to exit safely.